Arthur Fowler: Storylines

 As a last resort Christine threatens to tell Pauline, unless Arthur tells her about their affair.
 Arthur finally admits the truth to Pauline, but tells her that he wants her and not Christine.
-Hurt, embarrassed, and angry, Pauline responds by hitting Arthur in the face with a frying pan, throwing a television set at him and then kicking him out of their home.
+Hurt, embarrassed and angry, Pauline responds by hitting Arthur in the face with a frying pan, throwing a television set at him and then kicking him out of their home.

-Arthur is forced to move in with his son, Mark, and he spends the rest of the year desperately trying to convince Pauline that it is her he wants.
-Pauline and Arthur eventually reconcile when he helps her deal with the death of her brother, Pete (Peter Dean).
+Arthur is forced to move in with his son Mark, and he spends the rest of the year desperately trying to convince Pauline that it is her he wants.
+Pauline and Arthur eventually reconcile when he helps her deal with the death of her brother Pete (Peter Dean).
 The affair is never allowed to be forgotten, however, particularly when Pauline's relative Nellie Ellis (Elizabeth Kelly) comes to lodge and discovers his escapades.

 In 1995, Arthur is elected secretary of the allotment committee, and starts raising money to create a new eco-friendly, urban garden, which is named the Flowering Wilderness Fund.
 Arthur attends a funeral later that year and runs into an old friend, Willy Roper (Michael Tudor-Barnes), who takes a keen interest in Arthur's financial dealings.
-By the end of the year Arthur has managed to raise twenty thousand pounds for the garden, and this is enough to tempt Willy to crime.
+By the end of the year, Arthur has managed to raise twenty thousand pounds for the garden, and this is enough to tempt Willy to crime.

-Willy was the sole carer of his senile mother, and desperate to get the funds to pay for her placement at a nursing home, he decides to con Arthur into signing the fund money into various accounts, and then leaves Arthur to deal with the consequences when the money is declared missing.
+Willy is the sole carer of his senile mother, and desperate to get the funds to pay for her placement at a nursing home, he decides to con Arthur into signing the fund money into various accounts, and then leaves Arthur to deal with the consequences when the money is declared missing.
 For a second time, Arthur is faced with a police investigation and with all the evidence stacked against him, he is soon arrested and ends the year behind bars.
-This is too much for Arthur, who is unable to face the prospect of serving a prison sentence for a crime he didn't commit, and upon his imprisonment he suffers a mental breakdown and refuses any contact with his family.
+This is too much for Arthur, who is unable to face the prospect of serving a prison sentence for a crime he did not commit, and upon his imprisonment he suffers a mental breakdown and refuses any contact with his family.